What you should know about the coronavirus

 - Have any nonprescription drugs and other health supplies on hand, including pain relievers, stomach remedies, cough and cold medicines, fluids with electrolytes, and vitamins

 Other helpful resources

+As always, make sure you refer to your state officials for guidance and regulations for shelter in place as these will continue to change.
 For more detailed information about how you can prepare for the coronavirus, check out these resources for specific groups:

 1 Coronavirus 2019 (COVID-19): Prevention and Treatment.
 Centers for Disease Control and Prevention.